my-yy/sl_icmr2022/README.md

 The Inception-V1 model is based on [facenet_pytorch](https://github.com/timesler/facenet-pytorch).

 The ECAPA-TDNN model is based on [SpeechBrain](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb).
 While this model is trained with Vox1+Vox2, thus we retrained one only with Vox2.
-The checkpoint can be found [here](https://pan.baidu.com/s/18vDu8_XxxuplW-k6i4xHZQ?pwd=fdra).
+The checkpoint can be found at [baidu disk](https://pan.baidu.com/s/18vDu8_XxxuplW-k6i4xHZQ?pwd=fdra) or [google-drive](https://drive.google.com/file/d/1SynmHLSva8mkaVlDlSQnMVqIOLSYy36d/view?usp=sharing).

 We also offer demo scripts for extracting the embeddings in `scripts/`.